mbh1234/keerthana.github.io/_pages/about.md

 I'm grateful for opportunities at such a research-oriented institute, where I got the chance to explore various fields including machine learning, deep learning, data science, AI, web-development, UI/UX design, competetive coding, embedded systems, cryptography and core electrical domains.
 With three publications in progress, I am confident that my research interests lie in using ML, AI and Statistics to solve real-world problems, particularly at the intersection of technology and engineering.
 I aim to make meaningful contributions by applying data-driven approaches to solve real-world challenges across diverse domains.

 **Hobbies :**
-In my free time, I enjoy a variety of activities, including playing chess & badminton, reading books, meditating, and repeatedly cleaning my room to keep it organized.
+In my free time, I enjoy a variety of activities, including playing chess & badminton, reading books, meditating and repeatedly cleaning my room to keep it organized.

 **Fun Facts :**
 - Exploring local cultures and traditions excites me — it deepens my understanding of the world.